 Immunohistochemical characterization of the axial pathology of 20-week-old TgA86 mice revealed that the increased cellularity observed during the inflammatory phase, consisted mainly of increased number of mesenchymal cells and neutrophils.
 More specifically, we observed accumulation of vimentin-positive mesenchymal cells at the enthesis and along the ligaments surrounding the vertebrae, but also inside the bone marrow cavity (Fig. 5a).
 Osteopontin staining at sites of cortical and cancellous bone as well as inside the bone marrow cavity appeared also increased, suggesting the accumulation of osteoblastic lineage cells, while increased periostin staining was also observed in affected vertebrae, and particularly at sites where bone erosion was evident, also suggesting increased osteoblastic activity (Fig. 5a).

-These stainings provide us with insights on the mechanisms that eventually lead to new bone formation observed at the advanced ages of TgA86 mice.
+These stainings provided valuable insight on the mechanisms that eventually lead to new bone formation observed at the advanced ages of TgA86 mice.
 More specifically, the increased vimentin and periostin staining indicates mesenchymal cell accumulation and increased osteoblastic activity in the periosteum that suggests an ongoing active membranous ossification mechanism.
 Similarly, the increased vimentin and osteopontin staining in the osseous vertebral cavity indicates vimentin-positive mesenchymal cell accumulation and condensation leading to osteopontin-positive osteoblastic lineage differentiation, suggesting an active endochondral ossification process.

-Cell aggregates in the bone marrow cavity of TgA86 mice were found to consist mostly of B220-positive B cells, while Gr1-positive neutrophils accumulated mainly at the sites of the enthesis and were also loosely scattered in the bone marrow cavity and along the periosteum (Fig. 5b).
+Cell aggregates in the bone marrow cavity of TgA86 mice were found to consist mostly of B220-positive B cells (Fig. 5b).
+Similar structures have been previously reported in human RA patients as well as in TNF-dependent mouse models involving bone pathologies (22,23), with no evidence however of a critical contribution of bone marrow cells in the disease pathogenesis (22,24).
+Gr1-positive neutrophils were found to accumulate mainly at the sites of the enthesis as well as loosely scattered in the bone marrow cavity and along the periosteum (Fig. 5b).